fiolj/sparta/doc/Section_errors.rst

 *Grid cutoff is longer than box length in a periodic dimension* This is not allowed.
 Reduce the size of the cutoff specified by the global gridcut command.
-*Grid file does not contain parents*
-   No parent cells appeared in the grid file.
-*Grid in/out other-mark error %d\n*
+*Grid in/out other-mark error %d*
    Grid cell marking as inside, outside, or overlapping with surface elements failed.
 Please report the issue to the SPARTA developers.
-*Grid in/out self-mark error %d for icell %d, icorner %d, connect %d %d, other cell %d, other corner %d, values %d %d\n* A grid cell was incorrectly marked as inside, outside, or overlapping with surface elements.
+*Grid in/out self-mark error %d for icell %d, icorner %d, connect %d %d, other cell %d, other corner %d, values %d %d* A grid cell was incorrectly marked as inside, outside, or overlapping with surface elements.
 Please report the issue to the SPARTA developers.